byoungsoo/byoungsoo.github.io/_posts/it/resume/prepare/2022-06-17-aws-interview-cse-final.md

    주로 Pure오픈스택을 기반으로 컴포넌트 검증 및 콘솔 개발 업무를 수행하고 있습니다.
    이상입니다.

-   I joined LG CNS GERP Manufacturing team for the first time in 2015. and I was in charge of INV AND IWMS module. performed operation tasks such as ERP development and maintenance for 4 years.
+   I joined LG CNS, GERP Manufacturing team for the first time in 2015. and I was in charge of INV AND IWMS module. performed operation tasks such as ERP development and maintenance for 4 years.

-   After that, i moved to the cloud architecture team and mainly used AWS to carry out the Korean Air migration project, the LG Chem migration project, the Hanwha Life SFA MSP project, and the KB Card My Data project.
+   After that, i moved to the cloud architecture team and mainly used AWS to carry out the Korean Air migration project, the LG Chem migration project, the Hanwha Life SFA project, and the KB Card My Data project.
    In the Korean Air project, I was in charge of the ERP/Middleware/HR system and transferred web/was and applications.
    In the LG Chem migration project, also migrate on-premise applications on AWS using ECS, In Hanwha Life MSP project, my role was operating system on EKS about 3 months.
-   In the KB Card My Data project, we worked to build new services based on EKS and I was in charge of all most of AWS services.
+   In the KB Card My Data project, I was in charge of building CI/CD Pipeline, and EKS, Logging system.

    and last year i moved company to kakao enterprise.
-   And I have been working based on openstack. main role is performing a poc for openstack components and develop service console. thank you.
+   And I have been working based on openstack. main role is performing a poc for openstack components and develop web console. thank you.